ivirshup/anndata-paper/paper.md

 This structure extends to the on-disk format where individual `AnnData` objects are stored as discrete elements inside the `MuData`'s `h5mu` files.
 This approach significantly differs from the previous approach by allowing for disjoint sets of observations measured for each modality but is quite similar to `MultiAssayExperiment` within the Bioconductor ecosystem [@Ramos2017].

-Finally, AnnData has also been used to model data for fitting models of RNA velocity [@Bergen2020] exploiting the `layers` slot for different types of RNA counts (\autoref{fig:examples}c).
+`AnnData` has been used to model data for fitting models of RNA velocity [@Bergen2020] exploiting the `layers` slot to store a set of matrices for different types of RNA counts (\autoref{fig:examples}c).

 # Outlook